RuxinZ/rssagg/README.md

 ### 5. Get all feeds

 Create a new endpoint to retrieve all of the feeds in the database.
 It does not require authentication.

+### 6. Add feed follows

+1. feed follow is a many-to-many relationship: a user can follow many feeds, and a feed can be followed by many users.
+Create a table `feed_follows` to store this relationship.
+2. Create a feed follow
+3. Get all feed follows for an authenticated user